RnbWd/node-io/README.md

 `docker pull rnbwd/node-io:1.5.0`

-Feel free to submit an issue or pull request if you'd other versions of node / iojs suported.
+Feel free to submit an issue or pull request if you'd like other versions of node / iojs suported.
 My goal is support IOJS > 1.5.
 Node will be updated with the most recent npm version, and iojs will come as is.

 Namaste